Sustainable Camping Habits For the Outdoors

-Tis the season.
-Spring is upon us and the outdoors are calling.
 If you’re anything like us, camping is your favorite springtime activity.
-It’s a great way to shake off the winter chill, recharge your batteries, get together with friends, and immerse yourself in nature.
+It’s a great way to shake off the winter chill, recharge your batteries, and immerse yourself in nature.
 It’s also a great way to get out of your comfort zone and try new things.
-If you’ve been thinking about eco-friendly camping but not sure where to start, you’ve come to the right place.
-Here are a few ways Dustin and I minimize our impact when camping.
+If you’ve been thinking about eco friendly camping but not sure where to start, you’ve come to the right place.

 1. LOCATION: TRAVEL SMART

-Eco-conscious camping begins with a good plan.
-The first thing to consider is location.
-Choose a place close to home and carpool to save on fossil fuels and reduce your carbon footprint.
-Less time driving means more time at your campsite, relaxing and enjoying nature.
-You can usually find a State Park, National Forest, or BLM land within a short drive from any US city.
-Most offer options for developed or primitive camping and the opportunity to discover new places close to home.
+Plus less time driving means more time at your campsite, relaxing and enjoying nature.
+You can usually find a State Park, National Forest, or Bureau of Land Management (BLM) land within a short drive from any US city.
+Most offer options for developed or dispersed camping and the opportunity to discover new places close to home.

 2. WASTE: AIM FOR ZERO